Screening for Sparse Online Learning: Conclusion

 \section{Conclusion}

-Online optimization methods are widely used for solving large scale problems arising from machine learning, data science and statistics.
-However, when encountered with sparsity promoting regularizers, online methods break the support identification property of these regularizers.
+Online optimization algorithms are widely used for solving large-scale problems arising from machine learning, data science and statistics.
+However, when combined with sparsity promoting regularizers, online methods can break the support identification property of these regularizers.
 In this paper, we combined the well established safe screening technique with online optimization methods which allows online methods to discard useless features along the iteration, hence achieving dimension reduction.
-Numerical result demonstrated that dramatic wall time gain can be achieved for classic regression tasks over real datasets.
+Numerical result demonstrated that dramatic wall time gains can be achieved for classic regression tasks over real datasets.